General terms and conditions are the rules that apply to an agreement. For example, when your customer buys a product or purchases a service from you.

 Read more about general terms and conditions.

-Do you have a webshop?
-The rules for a webshop are different than for a physical store.
-If you also have a physical store, it is useful to set up separate conditions for your webshop.
+Do you have an online shop (webshop)?
+The rules for an online shop are different than for a physical store.
+If you also have a physical store, it is useful to set up separate conditions for your online business.

 Cancellation period (right of withdrawal) for online sales